Prospective jurors excused from Weinstein retrial include an actor who played a Manhattan prosecutor

 Judge Curtis Farber has set aside at least four days for jury selection and expects opening statements and the start of testimony next week.

-The judge, prosecution and defense will work to whittle a massive pool of potential jurors down to the 18 people — 12 jurors and six alternates — needed for the trial by asking questions and seeking to eliminate anyone they feel can’t judge the case fairly.
+The judge, prosecution and defense are working to whittle a massive pool of potential jurors down to 12 jurors and six alternates needed for the trial.

-Selecting a jury will involve bringing in around 80 potential jurors at a time for two basic screening questions.
-The first group was brought in late Tuesday morning after defense lawyers and prosecutors ironed out some last-minute loose ends.
+Selecting the jury involves bringing in around 80 potential jurors at a time for two basic screening questions.
+The first group was brought in late Tuesday morning after the sides ironed out some last-minute loose ends.

 Along with the question about impartiality, the judge is also asking each group of prospective jurors for a show of hands from anyone who has work, family or other obligations that will prevent them from serving.